VISEGRAD BLOG: Czech vote of no-confidence could be a cliffhanger

 Babis’ best option remains trying to break apart the SPOLU coalition, perhaps by offering to give up the premiership, a possibility that he has already raised.
 The ODS – the key member of SPOLU – already helped pass ANO’s 2021 budget when the Social Democrats refused to support it.
 It looks a natural ally for the billionaire businessman in terms of policy, though the gulf in rhetoric remains wide.

 Zeman could come to the help of Babis again here by giving him the first chance to form a government after the election, and frustrating opposition attempts to get to work.
-Yet if the polls are right, the scale of the opposition victory might be such that this gambit will not work, and they may even have the constitutional majority to threaten to impeach the president to force him to back down.
+Yet if the polls are right, the scale of the opposition victory might be such that this gambit will not work, and they may even have the seats to threaten to impeach the president to force him to back down.